CedarvilleCS/Gradel/README.md

 sudo apt-get install git vim -y
 ```

+## Setup
+A setup script has been made in `symfony_project` called `setup.sh`.
+It should perform all of the strictly code related operations stated here to set up the environment for Gradel.

 #### Installing Composer
 Composer is a PHP-based installer that Symfony uses heavily.
 Follow the instructions (here)[https://getcomposer.org/download/] to install Composer.